microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 8th-Level Psion Powers

-**Astral Seed:** You plant the seed of your rebirth from the Astral Plane.
+**Astral Seed:** You plant a seed of your rebirth into the Astral Plane (The Astral plane is the space/plane in which Terador, and other worlds, reside.
+Filled with a thick air-like substance called "miasma", the Astral plane is a timeless plane with ever-changing gravity, known for its magic production).
 You return from death (even disintegration) after 10 days. _Duration_: Instant. _Augment_: None.

 **Hypercognition:** You can deduce almost anything. _Duration_: Instant. _Augment_: None.